Nell Irvin Painter papers, 1793-2021 and undated, bulk 1876-2007

 Using These Materials

-Collection is restricted.
+Access is restricted.
 Restrictions are outlined in the Collection Control File.
+Unprocessed additions are closed until processing.

 Unprocessed additions are restricted and must be screened before access by patrons.